- May 12, 1963

 The start of the following year was promising.
 Modena finished 5th in the US Grand Prix but that were the only points he and the teams scored that year.
 Brabham endured a difficult year with ownership problems and Stefano left the team at the end of the season.

-The season of 1991 with Tyrrell was the best in Stefano’s Formula 1 career
+The season with Tyrrell was the best in a career

 Modena moved to the Tyrrell team before the start of 1991 campaign which was the best in his career.
 The start again was good after he finished 4th in the US Grand Prix at Phoenix street circuit.
 Later he qualified 2nd for the Monaco Grand Prix but retired from the race on lap 42 while running 2nd, due to an engine failure.

 However, he finished 2nd in the next race in Canada, losing to Nelson Piquet.
 That was Modena’s last podium finish in the F1 career, while before the end of the season he was able to score another point after finishing 6th in the Japanese Grand Prix.
 At the end, he was 8th in the Drivers’ Championship with 10 points what was his best achievement but an opinion by many was that his performances were poor and his results were described as a disappointment.

 In 1992 Modena joined the ambitious Jordan Grand Prix team.
 Unfortunately, that year Jordan’s car was uncompetitive because of underpowered and overweighted Yamaha V12 engine which was free.
 The results were disastrous and both team and Modena became nervous and unhappy.
 Italian driver even failed to qualify for four races and retired from eight.

 Late in the season the results slightly improved and in the final race of the season in Australia, Stefano earned the only point for the team but that wasn’t enough to earn him a drive in the following season, so he left Formula 1 with a bitter taste.